Jackknife inference with two-way clustering: Properties of the Cluster-Jackknife CRVE

-In this section, we discuss why two\tkk-way cluster jackknife CRVEs perform better in finite samples than conventional CRVEs.
-The key reason seems to be that the former handle cluster size variation, and heterogeneity more generally, better than the latter do.
-This is particularly important for three\tkk-term estimators, as we explain.

-Properties of classic jackknife variance estimators are well known.
-However, for the cluster jackknife, the only analysis of theoretical properties that we are aware of is \citet{Hansen-jack}.
-In the context of the linear regression model with one\tkk-way clustering, it shows that a certain cluster jackknife variance estimator (which is not quite the same as $\hat\biV_{\tn3}$, but should usually be very similar) is never downward biased.
+Properties of classic-jackknife variance estimators are well known.
+However, for the cluster jackknife, the only analysis of theoretical properties that we are aware of is in \citet{Hansen-jack}.
+In the context of the linear regression model with one\tkk-way clustering, it shows that a certain cluster-jackknife variance estimator (which is not quite the same as $\hat\biV_3$, but should usually be very similar) is never downward biased.
 Moreover, the associated $t$-tests and confidence intervals have worst-case size, or coverage, that is controlled by the Cauchy distribution.
-In contrast, variance estimators based on CV$_{\tn1}$ can be severely downward biased, the associated $t$-tests have worst-case size of one, and the associated confidence intervals have worst-case coverage of zero.
+In contrast, variance estimators based on CV$_{\tn1}$ can be severely downward biased, the associated $t$-tests have worst-case size of~1, and the associated confidence intervals have worst-case coverage of~0.

-It has been known for some time that the downward bias of one\tkk-way CV$_{\tn1}$-based variance estimators is negatively associated with the number of clusters and positively associated with the extent to which they are heterogeneous in size and leverage \citep*{DMN_2019,BNW_2023}.
-In many two\tkk-way designs, clusters vary greatly in size and/or leverage in one or both dimensions.
-Thus, when $\hat\biV_G$ and $\hat\biV_H$ are based on CV$_{\tn1}$, one or both of them is likely to be seriously downward biased.
-However, because $\hat\biV_I$ is normally based on a much larger number of clusters, its downward bias is likely to be comparatively moderate.
-In consequence, when $\hat\biV_I$ is subtracted from the sum of $\hat\biV_G$ and $\hat\biV_H$ to form $\hat\biV_{\tn1}^{(3)}$\tn, there is a good chance that the latter will be very severely biased.

-In contrast, when $\hat\biV_G$ and $\hat\biV_H$ are based on CV$_{\tn3}$, the results of \citet{Hansen-jack} suggest that neither of them is likely to suffer from much downward bias, although either or both may be upward biased.
-It is possible that $\hat\biV_I$ may be upward biased in this case, but since it is normally based on a much larger number of clusters, any such bias is likely to be modest, and subtracting it is not likely to cause downward bias in $\hat\biV_{\tn3}^{(3)}$ itself.
-These arguments suggest that $\hat\biV_{\tn3}^{(3)}$ is more likely to be positive definite than $\hat\biV_{\tn1}^{(3)}$ and that tests based on $\hat\biV_{\tn3}^{(3)}$ should be more reliable than ones based on~$\hat\biV_{\tn1}^{(3)}$.

-The above arguments suggest that, if the sample is heterogeneous in only one dimension, so that only one of $\hat\biV_G$ and $\hat\biV_H$ is severely downward biased, then the downward bias in $\hat\biV_{\tn1}^{(3)}$ is likely to be relatively moderate.
-This case probably occurs quite often in panel settings, where samples (and cluster sizes) are often heterogeneous across cross-sectional units but homogeneous across time periods.
-In such cases, we would still expect CV$_{\tn3}$-based estimators to be more accurate than CV$_{\tn1}$-based ones, but probably by a smaller margin than in cases with double heterogeneity.